 It is common to get your feet wet, especially in dirty water, during the monsoon.
 However, this water houses numerous bacteria and fungi.
 If your feet are left unclean, you could develop a condition known as athlete’s foot.
-The symptoms of this infection are discolouration, itchiness, foul smell and pus.
+The symptoms of this infection are discoloration, itchiness, foul smell, and pus.
 To help avoid such foot-related skin diseases, here are few measures you can employ during the rains.

 - Avoid closed shoes and let your feet breathe

 - Use dry socks and keep your feet dry as much as possible

 - Wash your feet with hot water and soap if you’ve been in rainwater

 - Soak your feet in water with antiseptic liquid and clean the inside of the nails thoroughly

 Use of a light moisturiser